The Divine Deathfeatured

 to befall the World.

-I questioned if “God” even existed.
+I questioned if “God” truly existed.

 He would get no praise from me.